mongodb/docs/content/enforce-keyfile-access-control-in-existing-sharded-cluster.md

 Every server hosting a [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) or [``mongos``](https://docs.mongodb.com/manual/reference/program/mongos/#bin.mongos) component of the sharded cluster must contain a copy of the keyfile.

 Copy the keyfile to each server hosting the sharded cluster members.
-Use a consistent location for each server.

-Important: Do not use shared network locations or storage mediums such as USB drives for storing the keyfile.

-Ensure that the user running the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) or [``mongos``](https://docs.mongodb.com/manual/reference/program/mongos/#bin.mongos) instances can access the keyfile.
+Ensure that the user running the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) or [``mongos``](https://docs.mongodb.com/manual/reference/program/mongos/#bin.mongos) instances is the owner of the file and can access the keyfile.

+Avoid storing the keyfile on storage mediums that can be easily disconnected from the hardware hosting the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) or [``mongos``](https://docs.mongodb.com/manual/reference/program/mongos/#bin.mongos) instances, such as a
+USB drive or a network attached storage device.

 #### Step 3: Disable the Balancer.